The Battle of Two Cakes: A Cautionary Tale

 Confessions of a MAHA Mom

-In my family, I am the prima MAHA—long before the term was fashionable.
+In my family, I am the prima MAHA—long before MAHA was even a thing.
 Ever since we moved back from Hong Kong in the late 90s, I became deeply conscious of healthy eating and food safety.
 In Hong Kong, CC1 never drank a drop of local tap water.
 The water supply came from across the border, and reports of pollution or food contamination surfaced often enough to make us cautious.
 As a result, CC1 grew up on imported bottled water and a healthy dose of parental vigilance.

 Back in the U.S., my resolve only intensified.
 Refined flour, refined grains, and sugar became controlled substances.
 CC1 and CC2 grew up on brown rice and whole wheat pasta (much to their dismay).
 White rice was a treat.